From rock climbing to deep tissue massages, there’s something here for everyone.

 The Town of Vail, founded in 1966, may be a mere baby boomer, but the area has a long history as a hunting ground and summer residence of the Ute Indians—who called these majestic peaks “The Shining Mountains.”
 Later, settlers mined and ranched the area, and during World War II, it was very close to the U.S. Army’s 10th Mountain Division in Camp Hale between Vail and Leadville, training skiers and mountaineers for combat in the Italian Alps.
 After the war, one of those veterans, Peter Seibert, returned to establish Vail, modeled after the charming Alpine villages in the European Alps.

 The name Talisa is a Native American girl’s name, which translates to “creek” and “beautiful water.”
-This honors the Rocky Mountain’s first residents – the Ute Indians along with the beautiful Gore Creek that our resort sits beside.
+This honors the Rocky Mountain’s first residents – the Ute Indians along with the beautiful Gore Creek that our Vail, Colorado resort & condo rentals sit beside.
 Our heritage can also be seen through our resort’s indigenously inspired art, furnishings, spa experiences and more.
 And by infusing our Alps-inspired cuisine, service and other European touches, the resort also pays tribute to the later chapters of our region’s history.

 DISTINCTIVE DINING & RESTAURANTS IN VAIL